eledot/Blitwizard/README.txt

 LICENSE:

   The license of blitwizard is zlib (open e.g. src/main.c and read at the top).
-  The examples are public domain including graphics, except for the blitwizard logo.
+  The examples are public domain including graphics and the blitwizard logo, which was designed by uoou - thanks :-)
-  Logo copyright notice: Copyright (C) by uoou

   If you link libs statically by following the guide in README-deps.txt, check README-libs.txt and their source code for license remarks.